Search Railroad Sites For:

 Rebuilt Jordan Machines

-In spite of changing times an new parts an ideas that came out, the Jordan Company offered rebuilt programs of there machines.
+In spite of changing times an new parts an ideas that came out, the Jordan Company offered factory rebuilt programs of there machines.
 Some of these rebuilds can be just new parts, while some were almost all new machines.
 Original rebuilds on the early machines may have just included new front blades.

 Knuckle Braced Machine Rebuilds